RevelerMediaServices/rall/README.md

 ### Hoisting
 > Lexical(function) scoping (var) - Hoisted\
   Variable and function declarations are moved to the top of their containing scope.\
+#### Lexical
-  The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
+> The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
 Nested functions have access to variables declared in their outer scope.\
   From declared until the function ends.

 > Block Scoping (let and const) - Non Hoisted\